Ben Keating: 2016

 Keating followed up on 2015's winning success with his most successful IMSA WeatherTech SportsCar Championship season yet in 2016.
 Racing the full season with Bleekemolen for the third-straight year, Keating once again kicked off the schedule with double duty in the season-opening Rolex 24 At Daytona.
 He and co-drivers Jeff Mosing, Eric Foss, Gar Robinson, and Damien Faulkner put the No. 93 Viper on the GTD-class podium for the second-straight year after the 2015 Daytona victory.
 The No. 93 gained three positions in the race's final hour for a third-place finish.
-Keating and the No. 33 team in turn recovered from a Saturday night accident to finish 10th, which made ViperExchange.com the only two-car GTD team in the Rolex 24 to place both of its entries in the top 10.
+Keating and the No. 33 team in turn recovered from a Saturday night accident to finish tenth, which made ViperExchange.com the only two-car GTD team in the Rolex 24 to place both of its entries in the top-ten.

 Keating scored his first win of the year in Detroit.
 A popular victory in the hometown of the Viper, Keating stayed in touch with the lead pack throughout his race-opening stint after qualifying sixth, racing his way into the lead as the GTD field cycled through pit stops.
 Bleekemolen took over and kept the No. 33 upfront to the finish.

 The year's second victory followed one race after Lime Rock at Road America, where Keating and Bleekemolen co-drove to the second-year-in-a-row victory.
 The win moved Keating, Bleekemolen, and ViperExchange.com to third in the GTD class point standings, putting them in contention for a solid championship finish for the first time.

 The No. 33 team arrived at Road Atlanta second in points for the season-ending Petit Le Mans.
-Again co-driving with Miller, Keating and Bleekemolen did everything they could to gain a great result, starting from the pole and winning what would be the final race for a Viper in the IMSA GTD competition.
-Although the championship-winning Ferrari team build a big enough cushion to win the championship despite the No. 33 team's strong finish at Road Atlanta, Keating and company finished second in the team and driver GTD standings.
+Again co-driving with Miller, Keating and Bleekemolen started the race from the pole and won, in what would be the final race for a Viper in IMSA GTD competition.
+Keating and Bleekemolen finished the season second in the team and driver GTD standings behind the No. 63 Ferrari of Scuderia Corsa.

 The 2016 season also saw Keating compete in the 24 Hours of Le Mans for the second-straight year.
 After debuting in a GTE-Am class Viper GTS-R in 2015 with Bleekemolen and Miller, Keating switched to the LMP2 division in 2016, co-driving an open-top Nissan Oreca 03 with Bleekemolen and Marc Goossens.
 Despite a race-long string of issues, Keating finished Le Mans for the first time, driving the Oreca across the finish line for a 15th-place result in class.